 Why Green or Blue?

 Chroma key screens are primarily green or blue because these colors are furthest away from our own skin tone.
-You can also use other screen colors that are uniform and distinct but excluding red because it’s common in our skin tone.
+You can also use other screen colors that are uniform and distinct but exclude red because it’s common in our skin tone.
 Bright green or blue colors have been found most effective in getting a “good key”, provided that you or your subject is not wearing similar colored clothing.

 Green screens are popular because current digital video camera image sensors are more sensitive to bright green.
 This creates less visual “noise” (where the footage looks grainy) and produces a cleaner key in post-production video editing.

 Blue screens can be problematic if the presenter has blue eyes.
 Also, the color blue is common in fashion clothing styles.
 I read somewhere that blue screens do work better for blonde-haired people, but I haven’t been able to thoroughly test and verify this for myself.